What is an intelligent system?: Conclusions

 \section{Conclusions}

-This paper has presented a characterization of an intelligent system that has been formulated with the purpose of being useful for systems engineers to analyze and design this type of systems.
-The paper defines an intelligent system using certain terminology with commonly accepted meanings in artificial intelligence.
-The description focuses on functional characteristics related to intelligence that machines are now capable to exhibit with the current state of technology.

-In contrast to other work, the description presented in this paper is oriented to provide a global view as a whole, with usual features that may or may not be present in a particular system.
-This whole view creates a convenient context to describe more precisely concepts and identify their relations.
-For example, our characterization extends other definitions in order to consider explicitly the social factor of an intelligent system.
-This includes the interaction with other agents using language and following social norms.
-Language is related to the use of symbols, which is a significant feature of human intelligence, and social norms are important, especially when the intelligent system should cooperate with human users in accordance to ethical values.
-In addition, the capacity to adapt is presented in a broad sense, in relation to different forms of learning (from experience and from others).
+This paper has presented a characterization of an intelligent system by providing a generic description that identifies its main properties and functional components.

+The presented characterization initially describes what may be understood as an intelligent system from the point of view of an external observer.
+This characterization follows the usual agent-based approach which considers the system as an agent that exhibits rational behavior.
+We distinguish here acting rationally (i.e., taking actions that maximize the chances of success) from exhibiting rational thinking (i.e., describing reasons that justify conclusions).
+The latter is important for intelligent machines to be able to explain to humans what they know and how they make decisions.

+Besides the external view that an intelligent system exhibits to an observer, in this paper we also describe the typical processes that may generate intelligent behavior.
+This description is presented following a functional decomposition that identifies the main categories of processes classified according to three main functions: environment understanding (i.e., perceiving the world and evaluating the situation), acting in the environment (i.e., deciding actions and executing actions), and communicating with others.

-The characterization provides a unified view of what is meant by an intelligent system that integrates different conceptions of such systems to cover classical systems (e.g., rule-based systems), behavior-based systems, or more recent conceptions for autonomous AI-based systems.
-The functional components used in the definition of an intelligent system are related to common AI methods (based on both connectionist and symbolic approaches).
-The paper also demonstrates how the presented characterization may be used to describe the functions of various real systems (e.g., expert systems and autonomous robots).
+The characterization presented in this paper attempts to provide, on the one hand, a unified view of what is meant by an intelligent system that that covers classical systems (e.g., rule-based systems), behavior-based systems, or more recent conceptions for autonomous systems.
+On the other hand, this characterization is intended to be not too abstract to help developers identify and classify the usual processes that are part of intelligent systems and relate them to common AI methods (both connectionist and symbolic approaches).
+The paper also demonstrates how the presented characterization is applicable to describe the functions of various real systems (e.g., expert systems and autonomous robots).

 As future work, we hope to adapt and extend this general characterization to take into account results derived from new research on new computational models of intelligence.